There are so many walks & biking trails and hiking trails in Denmark, Western Australia!

-The Bibbulmun Track is one of the world's great long distance walk trails, stretching nearly 1000kms from Kalamunda (Perth Hills) to Albany (South Coast) through the heart of the scenic South West of Western Australia: Denmark!
+The Bibbulmun Track is one of the world's great long distance walk trails, stretching nearly 1000kms from Kalamunda, in the Perth Hills to Albany on the South Coast, through the heart of the scenic South West of Western Australia: Denmark!

 The track was officially opened during Western Australia's 150th year celebrations, included involved over 1000 walkers on different stages.
 There are almost fifty campsites along the Track which are spaced one day's walk apart.
 The track passes through most of the beautiful places along the Rainbow Coast.